 It could be weeks or months before we know the details of what happened at Hallandale Beach.
 But as the story comes together, there will almost certainly be a point in the chain of events where someone did something they knew, or should have known, pushed the limits.
 The crane wouldn’t have failed otherwise.

 Injured construction workers have rights.
 Compensation cannot undo injuries or bring back a lost loved one, but they can lessen the financial blow to a family.
-If you or a loved one has suffered a construction accident, call the lawyers of Steinger, Iscoe & Greene for a free analysis today.
+If you or a loved one has suffered a construction accident, call the lawyers of Steinger, Greene & Feiner for a free analysis today.